CyberPortfoliobyEP/CyberportfoliobyEP/AI/Lab 6-Automation of Scans with ShellGPT & Github Integration.md

 1. Authentication with GitHub CLI and cloning the repository.
 2. Generating an ICMP scan script with ShellGPT.
-3. Committing and pushing the script to GitHub.
+3. Committing and pushing the script to GitHub via CLI.
 4. Executing the script to verify functionality.

-### Recommendations:

-- Regularly push changes to GitHub to maintain version control.
-- Use ShellGPT to streamline script generation for repetitive tasks.
-- Ensure the GitHub CLI is authenticated correctly to avoid connectivity issues.